libport/libport.github.io/README.md

 - Commit and push to `main`.
 - Your landing page should be available at `https://[YOUR USERNAME].github.io`.
-- Please check the [Minia README](https://github.com/jekyll/minima/blob/master/README.md) for further site customisation options.
+- Please check the [Minima README](https://github.com/jekyll/minima/blob/master/README.md) for further site customisation options.
 Minima RSS configurations will conflict with Dev Writer Landing Page configurations, please do not use them.
 The plugin and gem references to `jekyll-feed` remain as Minima will not build without them, and on-site RSS generation functionality remains, but hooks and UI artefacts for the on-site RSS have been removed.

 # README
 This repository powers <https://libport.github.io/>, a GitHub Pages site built with Jekyll and the remote `jekyll/minima` theme.
 The homepage combines two configurable sections: